gazirahad7/e-commerce-mern/server/README.md

 19. How to create services in the backend
 20. DELETE /api/users/:id -> delete a single user by id
 21. Refactoring & reusability, dynamic
+22. Delete image helper
-22. PUT /api/users/:id -> update a single user by id
+23. PUT /api/users/:id -> update a single user by id